Tshitereke Matibe

-Tshitereke Baldwin Matibe is a South African politician who has served as Deputy Speaker of the Limpopo Provincial Legislature since October 2022.
+Tshitereke Baldwin Matibe (born 19 November 1969) is a South African politician who has been the Member of the Limpopo Executive Council for Economic Development, Environment and Tourism since 2024.
+He served as Deputy Speaker of the Limpopo Provincial Legislature from October 2022 until June 2024.
 A member of the African National Congress (ANC), he was sworn in to the provincial legislature in January 2022 after serving in the National Council of Provinces since 2019.
 Before that, he was the Executive Mayor of Vhembe District Municipality from June 2012 to August 2016, and he has chaired the ANC's regional branch in Vhembe since 2012.

 Education and early career

 From 1987 to 1990, Matibe attended the University of Venda, where he completed a Bachelor of Arts in education.
 In the 1990s, he was a steward in the South African Democratic Teachers Union.
 At the same time, beginning in the early 1990s, he rose through the local and regional ranks of the ANC in Limpopo, holding leadership roles in his local party branch and the Mutale subregional branch.
 In 2010, he was elected chairperson of the latter.
 He also served a stint as Mayor of Mutale Local Municipality.

 In May 2012, while still Mutale chairperson, Matibe was elected Regional Chairperson of the ANC's branch in Vhembe.
 He defeated the incumbent, Falaza Mdaka, to take the position, earning 177 votes against Mdaka's 143.
 Nandi Ndalane was elected as his deputy.
 Weeks later, on 12 June 2012, Matibe was sworn in as Executive Mayor of Vhembe District Municipality.
 He succeeded Florence Radzilani, who had been appointed to the Limpopo Executive Council.
 He remained in the mayoral office until the 2016 local elections, when Radzilani returned to replace him.
 The following year, at a party elective conference in July 2017, he narrowly defeated Makonde Mathivha to retain his party office as ANC Regional Chairperson, receiving 161 votes against Mathivha's 153.